lucid-k/alx-zero_day/0x03-git/README.md

-this is the first project in ALX
+this is the first project in ALX.
+Branching has proven not to be a walk in the park.